 Firstly, we agreed to take some of the traditional feel of the surrounding village and add a contemporary twist to it.
 We then discussed re-locating an existing wildlife pond to make it more visible from the house and from there the garden’s finished design evolved.

-The shape of the pond was dictated by the desire not to overwhelm the garden with too much water while giving a sufficiently long line for reflection.
+The shape of the pond was dictated by the desire not to overwhelm the garden with too much water while giving a sufficiently long line for reflections.
 In this way, the figure of eight shape was established.
 In order to accentuate this I chose a twisting ribbon to define the water’s edge and a very pale sandstone was settled on, after many other choices of materials and colours were discarded.

 An existing hot tub soaks up the best views of the Forth and provided me with the opportunity to create a ‘viewing platform’ again using decking.
 Two simple Adirondack chairs create an irresistible invitation to slow down, relax and contemplate the sky, sea and scenery.
 A curving board walk connects the house to the hot tub.
-This provides bathers a ‘clean’ route across the garden without carrying grass cuttings into the hot tub on their feet!
+This provides bathers with a ‘clean’ route across the garden without carrying grass cuttings into the hot tub on their feet!

 Principal award BALI 2012